-Some of the member firms control operations outside South Africa, however ACMPs mandate is to address members' operations within South Africa, thus the scope of this report is limited to these operations.
+Some of the member firms control operations outside South Africa.
+However ACMPs mandate is to address members' operations within South Africa, thus the scope of this report is limited to these operations.

 The ACMP offices are located in Midrand, Johannesburg.
 Each of the member companies have headquarters located in South Africa.
-See Map on page 8 for more detail.